-The Kentucky Office of Vocational Rehabilitation may provide any vocational rehabilitation services a consumer needs to reach his or her employment outcome (vocational goal) specified in the Individual Plan for Employment.
+The Kentucky Office of Vocational Rehabilitation may provide any vocational rehabilitation services a consumer needs to reach the employment outcome (vocational goal) specified in the Individual Plan for Employment.

 Some examples of such services are: